-Starting with the Portuguese in the 1600s, both Europeans and Africans from Shaka Zulu to David Livingstone have left their mark on the country formerly known as Nyasaland.
-The British administered the region from the 1880s until independence in the mid-1960s, when Hastings Banda began his 30-year stint as the first of Malawi's controversial presidents.
+Starting with the Portuguese in the 1600s, both Africans and Europeans from Shaka Zulu to David Livingstone have left their mark on the country formerly known as Nyasaland.
+The British colonised the region from the 1880s until independence in the mid-1960s, when Hastings Banda began his 30-year stint as the first of Malawi's controversial presidents.
 Malawian political life has never wanted for drama, from the 1993 referendum to the 'cashgate' scandal under previous president Joyce Banda.

 The Difaqane ('The Crushing')

 Also known as the Mfecane, meaning the 'crushing' or 'scattering', the period between 1815 and about 1840 saw indigenous tribes in Southern Africa involved in internecine, bloody struggles.
 Much of this can be attributed to one man, Shaka, king of the Zulu tribe.
 In the early 19th century there were three centralised kingdoms: the Ngwane, Mdwandwe and Mthethwe.
 In 1869 Shaka, ruler of the Mthethwe, revolutionised military warfare by replacing the throwing spear with a stabbing spear and surrounding his enemy in a tight horseshoe then closing in on them.
 Very soon widespread massacres were conducted across Southern Africa, depopulating countries and killing some two million people.